 This goes for other area where a link out makes sense.
 Here is a segment of UpToDates card on "Overview of the management of CKD in Adults"

 Wouldn't you expect, reference 8 to take you to the K/DOQI guidelines.
 They are free and available on the internet.
-UpToDate instead links to there internal reference of the AJKD supplement with the original publication of the K/DOQI guidelines, which are behind an Elsevier pay wall.
+UpToDate instead links to their internal reference of the AJKD supplement with the original publication of the K/DOQI guidelines, which are behind an Elsevier pay wall.

 It feels that the editorial rules for UpToDate were created in the CD-ROM era of the 90's and haven't been updated for the internet era.